-- Attend an ICC Career Fair

-- Use your AIPG contacts to begin networking

-- Apply to jobs for after graduation
+- Attend an ICC Career Fair - Apply to jobs for after graduation

-- Take discipline-specific courses like GIS, classes recommended for the Professional Geologist license, and classes to help you get into grad school.
+- Take discipline-specific courses, or classes to help you get into grad school.
 Also consider practical courses outside of your major like writing, communication, computer programming, personal finance, etc. - Complete your fourth-year mandatory advising requirement with your major advisor (College of Letters & Sciences) - Check My Degree for any remaining degree requirements - Make any last adjustments to your academic plan - Complete a senior thesis - Consider presenting your research at the Undergraduate Research Conference in Spring - Research and apply to graduate or professional schools - File for Graduation and Commencement